komalghodke/STEPin/Meal-Magic/1_Requirements/README.md

 • Operating System: Windows os/ linux <br>
 • IDE: Visual Studio Code <br>
 • Programming Language: C Programming <br>

-> <h3> Introduction </br> </h3>
-This Mini Project enables “Food Order Management”, to manage and maintain its available meal’s stock details and orders for online food delivery.
-The project consists of various functions which are displayed as choices to the management.
-The functions are as follows:
-- Customer access & Admin Login
-- Check for Meal Menu Available
-- To Place the satisfied orders
-- Administrative tasks as mentioned below:<br>
-> <b>1.
-Check Total Cash earned <br>
-> 2. Add / Delete Meal Food <br>
-> 3. view Instant Food List <br>
-> 4. Item Counter <br>
-> 5. Backup Data <br>
-> 6. Instant meal order preview <br> </b>

-Basically There are two interfaces, one being the customer user interface and admin tasks panel as the other one. <br>
---> Features provided for the customers : <br>
-* Displays the meal item list along with their relative price, quantity and the meal stock available. <br>
-* The customer user needs to enter the food meal serial number and the required quantity desired thus displaying their paying total cart price for order. <br>
-* If they wish to order more meal, they could go back and choose again for that.
-Two way total payment options are made available i.e Cash & Credit.
-This will take their card number and pin which will not be saved by system. <br>
---> Features provided for the admin panel : <br>
-* Check the total money cash made today and view the details for the money card payments. <br>
-* Add a food meal item or delete it from the menu card.
-To ensure that the item is added accordingly, we have an option for the instant meal food list.
-Item counter that displays the number of food meal items available.

 ## SWOT Analysis
 ### Strengths